srujan-27/srujan-27/README.md

 ###

 <p align="left">I'm an AI/ML Engineer with 4+ years of experience shipping production machine learning, deep learning, and Generative AI systems across banking, telecom, and fintech.
 Lately I've been deep in the LLM ecosystem — RAG pipelines, LangChain, AI agents, fine-tuning (PEFT/LoRA), and vector databases like FAISS and Pinecone — backed by solid MLOps/LLMOps practice on AWS, Azure, and GCP with Docker, Kubernetes, and MLflow.
+When I'm not training models, I build full-stack apps with the MERN stack just for the fun of it.
 Currently finishing my M.S. in Computer Science at Quinnipiac University (Dec 2025).</p>

 ###